IBM/watson-online-store/README.md

 * Click `Choose JSON file`, go to your cloned repo dir, and `Open` the workspace.json file in [`data/workspace.json`](data/workspace.json).
 * Select `Everything` and click `Import`.

-To find the `WORKSPACE_ID` for Watson Assistant:
+To find the `ASSISTANT_ID` for Watson Assistant:

 * Go back to the `Skills` tab.
 * Find the card for the workspace you would like to use.
 Look for `watson-online-store`.
 * Click on the three dots in the upper right-hand corner of the card and select `View API Details`.
-* Copy the `Workspace ID` GUID.
+* Copy the `SKILL ID` GUID.
 Save it for the .env file

 !["Get Workspace ID"](https://raw.githubusercontent.com/IBM/pattern-utils/master/watson-assistant/assistantPostSkillGetID.gif)